|How is the funding for a charter school determined?|

 |Nevada||Charter schools receive per-pupil funding in accordance with the state funding formula.
 Charter schools are entitled to receive a proportionate share of any other money available from federal, state or local sources that the school or the pupils who are enrolled in the school are eligible to receive.
 Authorizers can deduct up to 2% of the total amount of money apportioned to the charter school for administrative fees, but charter schools meeting certain requirements can request to lower the amount retained.|

 All other charter schools receive the state’s annual per-pupil funding amount plus adequacy and disparity aid.
-Charter schools are eligible for all applicable categorical funding.
+Charter schools are eligible for federal funding or other available funding.

 For students not included in the district’s projected resident enrollment for the school year, the state pays 100% of the amount required for the first year.